This content applies to England only.

 Fair rents can normally be increased once every two years.
 They can usually only be increased by a certain amount which can be calculated using a formula.
 If your landlord has made substantial improvements to your home, the rent increase can be higher.

-If your landlord is allowed to increase the rent and you don't agree to the rent increase you may be able to challenge it using the rent assessment committee.
-Get advice if you want to do this.
+If your landlord is allowed to increase the rent and you don't agree to the rent increase you may be able to challenge it using the tribunal for rent dispute.
+Get advice if you want to do this – use our directory to find a local advice centre.

-Please see the section on rent and rent increases for more information.
+Please see the section on rent increases for more information.

 Getting repairs done